derhansen/sf_event_mgt/Documentation/Faq/Index.rst

 You can enable autoConfirmation for new registrations as described in the :ref:`tsref` section.
-With autoConfirmation enabled, new registrations will automatically be confirmed and the user will not receive a confirmation e-mail.
+With autoConfirmation enabled, new registrations will automatically be confirmed and the user will not receive a confirmation email.

 How does the simultaneous registration process work?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~